Outflow-dominant storms in Oklahoma: May 12, 2010

 BURLINGTON, OK - Wednesday, May 12 was a little similar to Tuesday, in that upper support, extreme instability, shear and moisture were present for supercells.
 The main problem today was that a cold front was poised to overtake the dryline, causing linear development before supercells could develop.
 It was a risky setup with a decent payoff possible if it worked out.
 So despite the fact that I was already in northeastern Oklahoma prepared to drive home to St. Louis (and cover the warm front risk on my way), I chose to do yet another 180 and make a third drive into central/western Oklahoma in as many days - caravanning this time with Greg McLaughlin, Jospeh Tyree and Keith Minor.

 To make a long story short, the cold front did indeed surge ahead, quickly unzipping a long line of undercut convection from Kansas down through western Oklahoma.
 We ended up in Burlington, in far northwest Oklahoma on the central-southern portion of the line.
 Though I saw some attempts at organization, there was never any well-established inflow into any of the areas of interest.
 Lightning was also very meager.
 However, I took a few 'scenic' shots of the storm and a few of its interesting cloud features.

-And such, Plains expedition #2 came to a close.
-As always, a big thanks to my friends for the company on the chases, and particularly to Justin Teague for the generous offer of lodging in Tulsa.
+And such, Plains trip #2 came to a close.
+As always, a big thanks to my friends for the company on the expeditions, and particularly to Justin Teague for the generous offer of lodging in Tulsa.

 This web site is made possible by support from CIS Internet.